xpix/XMOTO_TINYAVR/README.md

-# Documentation forMotor Controller with PID Control
+# Documentation for Motor Controller with PID Control to use a DC motor as stepper/servo

 This code is designed for a motor controller and has merged the PID code of Josh Kopel with the code of the Makerbot servo-controller board.
 This code can be used on some boards by changing some values.